itsMapleLeaf/next-old/docs/Style-guide.md

 - Make sure it lints.

 ## Vue Templates
-- Elements should always have semantic meaning whenever possible
 - Always use single quotes for attributes, except when escaping quotes
 - Always use 'in' with v-for and arrays